Peteresis/Pewlett-Hackard-Analysis/README.md

 ### Background

-Pewlett-Packard (PH) is a large firm that employs over 300,000 people.
+Pewlett-Packard (PH) is a large firm that currently employs `300,024` people.
 Many employees are approaching retirement age, which will result in a significant number of job openings in the organization.
 The management at PH wants to be prepared for this development, known as the "Silver Tsunami" by designating some of the retirees as mentors to train the future generation of workers who would run Pewlett Hackard's operations and day-to-day activities.

 ## 1. Overview of the analysis: Explain the purpose of this analysis.